- a longterm love affair with aeromodellers!

 Generally speaking, warbirds fly faster and aren't quite as stable as high wing trainers; this combination means that if you try and fly a warbird with no prior radio control flying experience, you're likely going to get in to difficulties.
 It's far better to learn on a beginner plane, and then move on to a warbird as your second or third model, once you've got a few hours flying time under your hat.

-Having said that, you can now buy a SAFE™ technology-equipped Corsair from HobbyZone.
-This technology has been developed by Horizon Hobby in recent years, and effectively works to make learning to fly an rc airplane easier - even a warbird!
+Having said that, you can now buy more beginner-friendly warbirds such as the SAFE™ technology-equipped Corsair from HobbyZone.
+This technology has been developed by Horizon Hobby, and effectively works to make learning to fly an rc airplane easier - even a warbird.

 By all accounts it's a good little plane, but being a bit of a traditionalist I still think it's better to learn on a trainer, and move up to such a plane - with or without helpful technology!